 Last, one of the biggest things that has helped me on my journey as a sound engineer has been getting to learn from other people who had figured out more than me.
 I was very lucky to get to learn from some of the best sound engineers and the impact they’ve had on my life and on my mixes has been tremendous.

 But, I also know that not everyone is that lucky.
-That’s why we’ve created Mix-U.
+That’s why we’ve created .

-In the coming months, we’ll be releasing training material on a regular basis that will help you reach the next level in your mixes.
+We're about to release some training material that will help you reach the next level in your mixes.
 You’ll still have to put in the work, but you’ll be learning the tricks and tips to put in work more effectively.

-Thanks so much for checking out Mix-U, we’ll be updating you on some more really great things soon!
+Thanks so much for checking out Worship Sound Guy Courses, we’ll be updating you on some more really great things soon!